TheQuantumPhysicist/AsyncJsonRPC/README.md

 # AsyncJsonRPC library

 ### Introduction
-The AsyncJsonRPC library is a simple, header-only, high-performance, thread-safe library that acts as the backend of an json rpc.
+The AsyncJsonRPC library is a simple, header-only, high-performance, thread-safe library that acts as the backend of a remote json-rpc system.
 It can be both synchronous and asynchronous.

 The library doesn't contain any communication protocol.
 The way it works, from a high-level perspective, is that you post a string containing the jsonrpc call [according to the jsonrpc standard](https://www.jsonrpc.org/specification), and you will get a callback function with the response.

-### Context-per-call support -- or... why another jsonrpc library?
+### Context-per-call support...
+OR... why another jsonrpc library?

 The reason for developing this library is that I needed something that I couldn't find in any other jsonrpc library, which is passing a context with every call.